-Any individual that allows another person to use their Northeastern University ID card, as well as any individual that uses another person's Northeastern University ID card, to gain access to the Marino Center, Cabot Center and /or the SquashBusters Facility will be referred to the Office of Student Conduct and Conflict Resolution (OSCCR).
-Access to all facilities will be suspended, to all involved parties, until the following day.
+Any individual who allows another person to use their Husky Card, as well as any individual that uses another person's Husky Card, to gain access to the Marino Recreation Center and the SquashBusters Center will be referred to the Office of Student Conduct and Conflict Resolution (OSCCR).
+Access to all facilities will be suspended, to all involved parties, minimally until the following day.

 The safety of all participants who use the recreation facilities is our highest priority.
-No food, beverages, gym bags, shopping bags, luggage, brief cases, backpacks, street shoes, boots, open-toe shoes, sandals, jeans, cargo pants or jackets are allowed above the ground floor at the Marino Center and in activity areas in the Cabot Center and the SquashBusters Facility.
-Proper work-out attire must be worn in all public areas: shorts, sweat pants, t-shirts, sweat shirts and sneakers.
-No pants or shorts with loops, belts or buckles; and, no metal embellishments and adornments, that might tear the leather benches.
-Bicycles skateboards and scooters are not allowed inside the buildings.
-Roller blades may be carried into the Marino Center and used during designated hours in designated areas only.
+No food, gym bags, shopping bags, luggage, brief cases, backpacks, street shoes, boots, open-toe shoes, sandals, jeans, cargo pants or jackets are allowed above the ground floor at the Marino Recreation Center and in activity areas in the Cabot Center and the SquashBusters Center.

 Participation in programs sponsored by the Campus Recreation Office and the use of the recreational facilities is strictly voluntary.
 Participants are responsible for their own health and safety and are cautioned to participate according to the limits determined by their physician and their knowledge of their own health status.